alecmuffett/dohot/README.md

 Latency", which only goes to show that expectations of "low latency" in modern DNS are lower than what humans are actually okay with.

-### Chromecast honours DHCP's DoHoT DNS server, but tries to use 8.8.8.8 as well
+### Chromecast honours DHCP's DoHoT DNS server, but also tries to use 8.8.8.8

 Approximately every 20 seconds my Chromecast attempts to send a request to 8.8.8.8, which my firewall drops and logs.
 I find this interesting, but it's not really a DoHoT problem so much as a matter of my choice to block any non-DoHoT DNS requests.

-Everything - including Chromecast upgrades - still works, so I am ignoring this matter.
+The Chromecase - including upgrades - still works fine, so I am ignoring this matter.

-### Human Error is fairly common
+### "Human Error" is surprisingly common

 Every so often I visit somewhere that causes me to temporarily hardcode my laptop or phone DNS server to 1.1.1.1 or 8.8.8.8; then I come home and the device stops working until I remember to reset the DNS to be the automatic DHCP default.

 Again I consider this to be due to my choice to block any non-DoHoT DNS requests, but it's probably also good discipline from a privacy perspective.
+I actually used to believe that my privacy self-discipline was better than this, but I was wrong.

-This situation is interesting to compare to criticism from DoH *critics* who argue that it is they - your service provider, your ISP - rather than you, who should be limiting access to alternative sources of DNS resolution.
+This situation is interesting to compare to criticism from DoH critics who argue that it is they - your service provider, your ISP - rather than you, who should be limiting access to alternative sources of DNS resolution.

 ### Absolutely nothing at home is using Port 853

-`DoT` / DNS-over-TLS is touted by DNS experts as the "proper" solution for DNS privacy and security, but I have not yet seen any devices or applications using it.
+`DoT` / DNS-over-TLS on port 853 is touted by DNS experts as the "proper" solution for DNS privacy and security, but I have not yet seen any devices or applications actually using it.

-## Footnotes and Possible FAQs
+## Footnotes and FAQs

-## Why are you only publishing 4 weeks' worth of graphs?
+### Why are you only publishing 4 weeks' worth of graphs?

 I set this up in early February, and then COVID-19 happened, and I basically forgot about it; however my server *does* retain slightly more than 4 weeks worth of logs.
 I will try to do better in future.

-## Why are you not annotating the DoH providers?
+### Why are you not annotating the DoH providers?

 To do so would not seem relevant; after some advanced technical experimentation with DoH and